paypal-examples/react-integration/README.md

-# Getting Started with Create React App
+# React App PayPal Integration

 A sample app demonstrating the use of [react-paypal-js](https://github.com/paypal/react-paypal-js) to add PayPal buttons to a basic React app.